shadowspawn/forest-arborist/docs/dev-notes.md

 ## Backlog Musing

-- locally testing publish+install, npm pack + install tarball (+ uninstall needs tarball)
-    - previous try was: "test:install": "npm unlink . && npm uninstall -g . && npm install -g . && npm run test:fabonly",
-- try np for tidy publish
-- use suffix for peer checkout, so by default do not get foo/foo. (e.g. for-checkout, foo-forest)
+- use suffix for peer checkout?
+So by default do not get foo/foo. (e.g. for-checkout, foo-forest)

 ## Patterns